-The gaskets shall extend 0.5 - 1 mm (1/64 - 1/32 in.) beyond the outside of the casing.
+The gaskets must extend 0.5 - 1 mm (1/64 - 1/32 in.) beyond the outside of the casing.
 If you can feel the gasket when you run a finger across the joint, that's enough.
-There won't be any problem either if the gaskets are flush with the casing, but if they are below the casing's edge, they can collapse into the unit and let water in.
+A good seal will be maintained if the gaskets are flush with the casing, but if they are below the casing's edge, they can collapse into the unit and let water in.

-The recommended procedure for closing each of the 4 openings is the same.
+The recommended procedure for closing each of the 4 openings is the same:

 - 1. Insert the screws through all holes in the cover and gasket. - Place the cover firmly against the body.
-Adjust the straight sides of the gasket so that they stick out a little bit, just enough so that you can feel it when you run a finger across the joint. - Cross-tighten the cover bolts.
-The correct torque for these bolts is 2.5 -3.0 N.m (1.8 - 2.2 Ft-Lbs).
+Adjust the straight sides of the gasket so that they stick out a little, just enough so that you can feel the edge of the gasket when you run a finger across the joint. - Cross-tighten the cover bolts evenly.
+The correct torque for these bolts is 2.0 Nm (1.5 Ft-Lbs).